Wednesday, February 11, 2009

 Tom was 21 when we married and I was just 19.
 I always find it so sad when people who have been married 15 or 20 years divorce, sighting the reason as being, "We married too young."
 I always wonder, instead, truth be told, if it's more like, "We married young, and then we took too many years to grow-up afterward."

 And maybe when Tom and I watch certain King of Queen reruns, laughing until we cry during Doug's and Carrie's fights, we are really laughing at our own arguments of long ago.
-The ones we never have (or nearly never have) now because, having grown in years and in wisdom, we find they are just not worth the trouble anymore.
+The ones we never have (ok, ok... only sometimes have) now because, having grown in years and in wisdom, we find they are just not worth the trouble anymore.
 (Not that they ever were.)